4 Tips for Military Appreciation

 My spouse works his tail end off for his country, not to mention risking his life and leaving his family behind for months at a time.
-So it's pretty great when people who are not in the military recognize his service.
+So it's pretty great when people who are not in the military recognize his service with a military thank you.
 He finds it a little embarrassing, but sometimes I secretly plot ways for us to run errands right after he gets off work and before he has time to change out of his uniform just so that I can hear people thank him for his service.
-It’s heartwarming.

 And then there are the little kids.
 Even in a town with a huge military population like this one, you still run across awe-struck kiddos who think being a soldier is the coolest thing on planet earth.
 I love seeing them stare while they say to their parents "look, it's a SOLDIER!"

 Service members and military spouses sometimes complain that America is not grateful enough for their service.
 Other times we question the way civilians express their gratefulness.

 But I wonder if poorly expressed thanks (or no thanks at all) is at least partially due to a lack of knowledge.
 Like being invited to a party with no idea what to bring the birthday boy, they buy the best thing they can think of.
 And sometimes it just isn't right.

 So we're here to give a little guidance.
 Dear civilians, here are some of our top military appreciation ideas for a great military 'thank you.'